wanOurha/bookstoreapi/README.md

 # bookstoreapi

-bookstore api deploy on https://bookstoreapisp.herokuapp.com
+bookstore api are deploy on https://bookstoreapisp.herokuapp.com

 -GET:https://bookstoreapisp.herokuapp.com/books               get all book with recommended first in list